Distance Education Courses

 2024 Program Dates and Times

-Classes are synchronous and typically held Monday through Friday, 8:00 am to 12:30 pm, Central Daylight Time.
+Classes were synchronous and typically held Monday through Friday, 8:00 am to 12:30 pm, Central Daylight Time.

 Distance Learning format and student expectations